 However, section 168.1.3 of the Québec Securities Act, includes requirements with respect to dispute resolution or mediation services that are different than those set out in section 13.16 of NI 31-103.
 In Québec, registrants must inform each complainant, in writing and without delay, that if the complainant is dissatisfied with how the complaint is handled or with the outcome, they may request the registrant to forward a copy of the complaint file to the Autorité des marchés financiers.
-The registrant must forward a copy of the complaint file to the Autorité des marchés financiers, which will examine the complaint.
-The Autorité des marchés financiers may act as a mediator if it considers it appropriate to do so and the parties agree.
+The registrant must forward a copy of the complaint file to the Autorité des marchés financiers.
+The registrant must forward a copy of the complaint file to do so and the parties agree.